peterjc/galaxy_blast/datatypes/blast_datatypes/README.rst

           (contribution from Nicola Soranzo) v0.0.18 - Add retries to BLAST XML merge code.
-        - Modify display_data method to allow unit tests to function. v0.0.19 - Add ``blastdbp`` datatype for BLAST protein domain databases, for use with makeprofiledb and rpsblast (contribution from Bjoern Gruening).
+        - Modify display_data method to allow unit tests to function. v0.0.19 - Add ``blastdbd`` datatype for BLAST protein domain databases, for use with makeprofiledb and rpsblast (contribution from Bjoern Gruening).
         - Add ``pssm-asn1`` datatype for Position Specific Scoring Matrices (PSSMs) stored in NCBI's "scoremat" ASN.1 format (usually named